Need inspiration for your company name? 8 tips

 Your own name

-Let’s clear up a common misunderstanding first.
-There is nothing wrong with using your own name for your business.
-Although most entrepreneurs come up with a unique company name, some entrepreneurs still choose to register under their own name.
+Most entrepreneurs come up with a unique company name.
+However, some entrepreneurs still choose to register under their own name.
 In 2021, 25% of newly registered companies bore their owner’s surname.
 Using your own name has pros and cons.Â

 Pros of using your own nameÂ

-Using your own name tells customers exactly whose business they are dealing with, which can help you build customer trust.
-On top of that, using your own name casts you as an expert in your field.Â
+Using your own name means customers can see exactly who a business belongs to.
+That can help you build customer trust.
+Using your own name also positions you as an expert in your field.Â

 Cons of using your own nameÂ

 When you start a business, it is important to look ahead.
-You may start out as an eenmanszaak first, but if business is booming, you may find yourself hiring staff or operating abroad.
+You may start out as a one-person business, but if things go well, you may find yourself hiring staff or operating abroad.
 Will your own surname still be appropriate if you expand?Â

 And what if you want to sell your business later?
-You will have literally built a name for yourself and prospective buyers may not want to run a business under your name.
-In fact, you might not even want them to yourself.
-Changing the name of a thriving company is bad business, so try to come up with a name that will suit your company now and in the future.Â
+You will have literally built a name for yourself.
+Will prospective buyers want to run a business under your name?
+And would you even want them to yourself?
+Changing the name of a thriving company is bad business.
+Try to come up with a name that will suit your company now and in the future.Â

 Coming up with a name

 Many budding entrepreneurs think you have to be creative to come up with a good company name.
-If you ask Namarama’s Floris Hülsmann, nothing could be further from the truth.
-Floris helps businesses find the perfect name for them.
-He has even written a book with roadmap to help every entrepreneur find an original name.Â
+Not true, says Namarama’s Floris Hülsmann.
+Floris helps businesses find their perfect name.
+He has even written a book with a step-by-step guide to help every entrepreneur find an original name.Â

 BrainstormingÂ